reflexer-labs/geb/README.md

 We are looking at alternative ways to drain the extra surplus without giving CDP users, GEB or protocol token holders any advantage when the system settles.

+## Debt Auction Monitoring

+AccountingEngine (previously Vow) has a mapping and an accumulator that keep track of active debt auctions.
+These additions are useful for creating a Restricted Migration Module (see the [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf)) that makes sure it cannot withdraw the ability of a system to print tokens while debt auctions are still ongoing.

 ## Debt Auction Bid Target

 Governance can set a variable called *debtAuctionBidTarget* which can be used to autonomously determine how much debt is auctioned in a debt auction and also the initial proposed protocol token bid.